Fraction Calculator

 - Subtract: 7/8 - 4/5 = 7 · 5/8 · 5 - 4 · 8/5 · 8 = 35/40 - 32/40 = 35 - 32/40 = 3/40

 It is suitable to adjust both fractions to a common (equal) denominator for subtracting fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(8, 5) = 40.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 8 × 5 = 40.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by canceling.

 In other words, seven eighths minus four fifths equals three fortieths. - Exponentiation: the result of step No. 1 ^ 2 = 3/40 ^ 2 = 32/402 = 9/1600